-The Catalog is the heart of Movida; it contains all of the collections, series, episodes, and features that you schedule and publish on your (or third party) platforms.
-This change introduces a new look and feel for the various Catalog pages as a result of us building and implementing a new “framework” that enables new features to be developed more quickly for you in the future (such as Image management and full support for Renditions, Audio Tracks, and Subtitles).
-We’ve taken the opportunity to squash a few bugs, improve responsiveness and performance (including the Import Titles feature), add some small (but useful!) features, and introduce a visual and functional consistency across the Catalog.
-This change should not affect your daily workflow in significant ways, but we hope it will make the Catalog a pleasure for you to use.
+The Catalogue is the heart of BeBanjo; it contains all of the collections, series, episodes, and features that you schedule and publish on your (or third party) platforms.
+This change introduces a new look and feel for the various Catalogue pages as a result of us building and implementing a new “framework” that enables new features to be developed more quickly for you in the future (such as Image management and full support for Renditions, Audio Tracks, and Subtitles).
+We’ve taken the opportunity to squash a few bugs, improve responsiveness and performance (including the Import Titles feature), add some small (but useful!) features, and introduce a visual and functional consistency across the Catalogue.
+This change should not affect your daily workflow in significant ways, but we hope it will make the Catalogue a pleasure for you to use.
 This note describes what has changed in full, and as usual you can contact support or your technical account manager for further clarification.

-When accessing the Catalog the first change you’ll notice is that the links for creating content have been moved to the top right; there are now separate links for creating Titles and Series.
+When accessing the Catalogue the first change you’ll notice is that the links for creating content have been moved to the top right; there are now separate links for creating Titles and Series.

 New date and time picker